An official website of the United States government

 Brigadier General ANDREW J. LEONE

 Brig.
 Gen. Leone received his commission in 1991 through the Reserve Officer Training Corps program at Worcester Polytechnic Institute, Worcester, Massachusetts.
-His first assignment was Acquisition Program Manager for the Air Force’s Shelter Technology Office at Hanscom Air Force Base, Massachusetts where he directed all acquisition and procurement activities for several tactical shelter programs including a $40 million avionics repair facility program.
+His first assignment was Acquisition Program Manager for the Air Force’s Shelter Technology Office at Hanscom Air Force Base, Mass. where he directed all acquisition and procurement activities for several tactical shelter programs.
 In 1995, Brig.
-Gen. Leone was selected to attend Specialized Undergraduate Navigator Training at Randolph AFB, Texas.
-In 1996, he was assigned to the 16th Airlift Squadron, 437th Airlift Wing at Charleston AFB, South Carolina as a Wing Navigator.
-While flying with the 16 AS, he upgraded to Instructor Navigator in the Special Operations Low Level II program.
+Gen. Leone attended Specialized Undergraduate Navigator Training at Randolph Air Force Base, Texas.
+In 1996, he was assigned to the 16th Airlift Squadron, 437th Airlift Wing at Charleston AFB, South Carolina as a Wing Navigator in the Special Operations Low Level II program.
 He has flown combat missions supporting operations in Kosovo and Macedonia.
 In 2001, Brig.
-Gen. Leone joined the Air Force Reserve in Charleston, S.C. and was assigned to 315th Wing Plans.
+Gen. Leone joined the Air Force Reserve in Charleston AFB, S.C. and was assigned to 315th Wing Plans.
 Brig.
-Gen. Leone commanded the 315th Logistics Readiness Flight where he was responsible for 45 members and all activities of the logistics readiness function–logistics plans, mobility/supply, fuels management, and vehicle maintenance.
+Gen. Leone commanded the 315th Logistics Readiness Flight where he was responsible for all activities of the logistics readiness function.
 In 2007, he deployed to Guantanamo Bay, Cuba supporting the Defense Department’s Office for the Administrative Review of the Detention of Enemy Combatants.

 EDUCATION